ckamps/2232-defiance/content/01-the-property.md

 ### Extra Privacy Screens

-The rear or the home is lined with Thuja Green Giant Arborvitae evergreen trees as an additional measure of privacy.
+The rear or the home is lined with Thuja Green Giant Arborvitae evergreen trees for an additional measure of privacy.

 ## Bluffs